ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Custom Key Selection

 An implementer might desire to select multiple cryptographic keys based on a shared attribute.
-A possible approach is to include a single request entity of type `id-pkix-evidence-entity-key` including a claim with a set value.
+A possible approach is to include a single request entity of type `id-evidence-entity-key` including a claim with a set value.
 This claim would not be related to the key identifier as this is unique to each key.
 A HSM supporting this scheme could select all the cryptographic keys matching the specified claim and report them in the generated Evidence.